pswzyu/interpreter_simple/README.md

-#interpreter_simple
+#Glass Translator

 ##How to run
 ###APK download
-The downloadable apk can be downloaded from the 'download' folder, please select the version according to your device.
+The downloadable apk can be downloaded from the 'test' folder, please select the version according to your device.
 Or you can download from the hockey platform.

 ###Install
 For testers, please download the app from download folder, and then download the file named 'SpeechService.apk'(this is the speech related service our app depends on).
 Then please install 'SpeechService.apk' and our app using this command: